google-deepmind/mujoco/doc/XMLreference.rst

 they can be referenced from other model elements; recall the discussion of :ref:`Assets <Assets>` in the Overview chapter.

-.. _texture:
+.. _asset-texture:

 :el-prefix:`asset/` **texture** (*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| This element creates a texture asset, which is then referenced from a :ref:`material <material>` asset, which is
+| This element creates a texture asset, which is then referenced from a :ref:`material <asset-material>` asset, which is
   finally referenced from a model element that needs to be textured.
 MuJoCo provides access to the texture mapping mechanism in OpenGL.
 Texture coordinates are generated automatically in GL_OBJECT_PLANE mode, using either 2D or cube mapping.
 MIP maps are always enabled in GL_LINEAR_MIPMAP_LINEAR mode.
 The texture color is combined with the object